blabel3/CS411-Project/README.md

 - prototype/: Built files we made for the third assignment, making a prototype
 - **src/: All the actual source code for our project!
 The main stuff**
   - src/views: frontend code (currently using Pug with Node to render html)
-  - src/controllers: Where the code for our endpoints lives.
-The meat.
+  - src/controllers: Where the code for our endpoints lives with our logic.
+The important things!
+  - src/models: Definitions for some types we use.
   - src/server.ts: Web server setup/loading configuration.
   - src/app.ts: The main application code, defining our routes and telling it what to run when people go to those endpoints of our server.
 - **test/: All the tests written for our source code!
 Also very important.**